Is Quality Score REALLY Just Click-Through Rate?

 So summarize, if your actual search network CTR is below expected, making changes to improve it can significantly increase your Quality Score.
 However, once you have achieved an expected click-through rate, you can make HUGE improvements to your click-through rate and only see minimal improvement in QS.

-[Pro tip: You can check how your individual keywords compare to their expected CTRs in AdWords by hovering over the speech bubble next to a particular keyword on the campaigns page.
+[Pro tip: You can check how your individual keywords compare to their expected CTRs in Google Ads by hovering over the speech bubble next to a particular keyword on the campaigns page.
 Google offers a prediction of below average, average, and above average.]

 Feeling defeated?
 DON’T!
 Your still have options when it comes to improving account performance:

 Quality Score doesn’t change overnight.
 Google looks at your account history when making Quality Score calculations, so a few weeks of improved CTR isn’t going to wash away months and months of poor performance.
 I would never recommend letting your account run on autopilot, but if you make it a priority to actively monitor your account (as you should), remember that it’s going to take some time for these metrics to reflect all your hard work.
 Don’t write off your Quality Score hopes and dreams too early.